 Capturing, encoding, packetizing and sending local media streams,

+Receiving, de-packetizing, decoding and rendering remote media streams,

+Managing ongoing sessions,

+Releasing sessions / resources.

-Receiving, de-packetizing, decoding and rendering remote media streams.In contrast to a telepresence endpoint, an MCU may also send and receive media streams, but it cannot initiate or terminate media streams through capturing and/or rendering.
+In contrast to a telepresence endpoint, an MCU may also send and receive media streams, but it cannot initiate or terminate media streams through capturing and/or rendering.
 There may be multiple forms of telepresence endpoints, such as: 3 camera/screen endpoint, single camera/screen endpoint, audio-only endpoint and etc.

 Endpoint characteristics include: